Exploring the Value of Pre-trained Language Models for Clinical Named Entity Recognition: Related Work

-PubMedBERT and BioBERT both focused on biomedical specific domain knowledge, leaving other closely related domains such as clinical domain into their future exploration.
-In our work, focusing on clinical domain, we will use the n2c2-2018 shared task corpus which is from electric health record (EHR) letters that are often semi-structured with the heading part specifying drug names, patient names, doses, relations, etc., and the rest of the letter with free text describing the diagnoses and treatment procedure and effects.
-We aim at examine how the pre-trained LM in biomedical domain performs on n2c2-shared task EHR data using adaptation and domain fine-tuning.
+In our work on the clinical domain, we use the n2c2-2018 shared task corpus which provides electric health records (EHR) as semi-structured letters (their heading specifying drug names, patient names, doses, relations, etc., and the body describing the diagnoses and treatment as free text).
+We aim to examine how fine-tuned PLMs perform against domain-specific transformers trained from scratch, at biomedical and clinical text mining.

-To facilitate this research, we adopt off-the-shelf open-source Bioformer \footnote{\url{https://huggingface.co/bioformers/} } from HuggingFace \cite{DBLP:journals/corr/abs-1910-03771_huggingfaces} which is one of the latest PLMs in biomedical domain and reported comparable and even better scores than BioBERT and PubMedBERT, as well as 3 times faster than BERT base forming a lightweight BERT model for biomedical NLP.

-Regarding Transformer based models for text mining, \newcite{Wu2021transformer-ICT} applied Transformer with adaptation layer for information and communication technology (ICT) domain patent entity extraction. \newcite{al2021arabic_Transformer_ner} applied CRF layer on top of BERT model to carry out Arabic NER on mixed domain data, such as news and magazines. \newcite{Yan_etal2019Transformer4NER} demonstrated that Transformer encoder has a superior performance on traditional NER tasks in comparison to BiLSTMs.
-Other related work also includes \cite{zhang_n_wang2019TransformerCRF_spokenLU,Gan_etal2021Transformer_zhNER,zheng-etal-2021-TransformerCRF-power-meter} which applied Transformer and CRF combined models for spoken language understanding, Chinese NER, and power meter NER \footnote{At the publication stage, we just find this more related paper by \newcite{wang2022zhForestDisease_TransformerCRF} who applied Transformer and CRF models into NER task on Chinese forest disease text. }.
-However, none of above mentioned work has ever applied TransformerCRF models into clinical domain text mining which topic is the focus of this paper.
+Regarding the usage of Transformer models for text mining, \cite{Wu2021transformer-ICT} implemented the Transformer structure with an adaptation layer for information and communication technology (ICT) entity extraction. \cite{al2021arabic_Transformer_ner} proposed to add a CRF layer on top of the BERT model to carry out Arabic NER on mixed domain data, such as news and magazines. \cite{Yan_etal2019Transformer4NER} demonstrated that the Encoder-only Transformer could improve previous results on traditional NER tasks in comparison to BiLSTMs.
+Other related works include \cite{zhang_n_wang2019TransformerCRF_spokenLU,Gan_etal2021Transformer_zhNER,zheng-etal-2021-TransformerCRF-power-meter,wang2022zhForestDisease_TransformerCRF} which applied Transformer and CRF for spoken language understanding, Chinese NER, power-meter NER, and forest disease text.